mahmoudmohamedramadan/easy-model/README.md

 ```

 > [!IMPORTANT]
-> Using the previous methods you can simply provide the relationship name as a key and a closure as a value or you can pass an array with four elements pointing to the `relationship` and the second pointing to the `column` and the third to the `operator` (The default value is `=` in case you do not provide this element), and fourth to the `value`.
+> Using the previous methods you can provide the relationship name as a key and a closure as a value or you can pass an array with four elements pointing to the `relationship` and the second to the `column` and the third to the `operator` (The default value is `=` in case you do not provide this element), and fourth to the `value`.

 Furthermore, you can use the previous methods one time by passing a list of arrays to the `addAllWheres` and `addAllOrWheres` methods: